 Prahlad went to Narasinghadev and paid obeisances and he didn't know what to say, you know.
 But Narasinghadev bhagavan knew that he is a devotee.
 So He was pleased with the devotee.
 So He touched His hand on his head.
 And as soon as He touched with His hand, Prahlad Maharaj recited the prayers to pacify Narasingha Bhagavan.

 "So what is the difference between me and Krishna?
 I can get anything I want.
 Krishna can get anything He wants.
 I am maintaining so many people.
 I am controlling so many business..." (laughter) So in the end he asked, "What is the difference between me and Krishna?"

 grhastas responsibilities multiply.
 And you wanted to be a grhasta, you are grhasta, then behave like grhasta.
 This is the main instruction to be followed.
 Otherwise we become like Ravana, Hiranyakasibu, Sishupal and many others.
 And when you become and you lose everything.

 As soon as you utter Krishna’s names, you do not belong to the material world.
-And as soon as the book comes in your hand, Srila Prabhupad’s any book, small book or big book it doesn’t matter at all, immediately we are dragged out from the material platform and we are forced to be on the spiritual platform
+And as soon as the book comes in your hand, Srila Prabhupada’s any book, small book or big book it doesn’t matter at all, immediately we are dragged out from the material platform and we are forced to be on the spiritual platform.

 As we become old, we should be completely silent—that is the nice thing.
 We should be completely silent, because anyway the children understand everything.
 They are not going to be under our control anymore.
 So it is better if we suggest something to them, if they like they will follow.
 Otherwise they will suffer.